What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

 best running shoes for flat feet with plantar fasciitis

-Think of it this way: people searching for long-tail keywords know exactly what they want.
-If you can provide the answer, you'll win their click.
+People searching for long-tail keywords know exactly what they want.
+If you can provide the answer, you'll win their click and increase your blog traffic.

 - Higher Conversion Rate: Someone searching "how to fix a leaky faucet under the sink" is much more likely to buy a plumbing guide than someone just searching "plumbing".